Improved Probabilistic Lower Bounds for Separable Matrices: Introduction

 \subsection{Related works}

+Any non-adaptive combinatorial group testing (CGT) scheme with $n$ samples and $t$ tests can be described using a matrix $C$ of size $t \times n$.
+Each row of $C$ represents a specific test, and each column represents a sample.
+In this matrix, the intersection of the $i$-th column and the $j$-th row contains a value $1$ iff the sample $i$ is used in the test $j$.
+The outcome (result vector) of the test scheme defined by $C$ is a Boolean sum of the columns corresponding to the elements from the defective set.

-In a landmark paper by Kautz and Singleton in 1964 \cite{kautz1964nonrandom}, two families of codes were introduced to address non-adaptive group testing problems.
-The first family, called \textit{union-free codes} (UF codes), ensures that different sets of defectives yield unique test result vectors.
+In a landmark paper by Kautz and Singleton in 1964~\cite{kautz1964nonrandom}, two families of matrices were introduced to address non-adaptive CGT problems.
+The first family, called \textit{$d$-separable matrices} (or briefly $d$-SM)\footnote{{Such matrices are called \textit{uniquely decipherable} codes in~\cite{kautz1964nonrandom} and \textit{union-free} codes and families in~\cite{erdos1982families, erdHos1985families, coppersmith1998new, vorobyev2021fast}.}}, ensures that different sets of {not more than $d$} defectives yield unique test result vectors.
 This property allows us to reconstruct the set of defectives from the test results.
-However, the brute force decoding algorithm for UF codes has a worst-case time complexity of $O(tn^{d})$, where $t$ is the number of tests and $d$ is the maximum possible number of defectives.
-The second family of codes, known as \textit{disjunctive codes}, offers a more efficient decoding algorithm with a time complexity of $O(tn)$.
-However, disjunctive codes have a lower rate, meaning that a greater number of tests must be performed to identify the set of defectives for the same number of elements.
-In \cite{d2014lectures, dyachkov1989superimposed,d1982bounds}, the lower and upper bounds on the rate of the UF codes and the disjunctive codes for finite $d$ are presented.
-Note that the lower bound for UF codes is published without proof in~\cite{d2014lectures}, and this bound works for a special class of UF codes which assumes that the number $d$ of defectives is a priori known.
+However, apart from brute force, which involves exhaustive search, no other decoding algorithm for $d$-SM is known.
+This decoding scheme has a worst-case time complexity of $O(tn^d)$, where $t$ is the number of tests and $d$ is the maximum possible number of defectives.
+The second family of matrices, known as the \textit{disjunctive matrices} (or briefly $d$-DM), offers {a more efficient decoding algorithm with a time complexity of $O(tn)$, which finds all columns of the matrix covered by the result vector.} {It is also known that $d$-disjunctive matrices form a subfamily of $d$-separable matrices.
+This means that the minimum number of tests to detect defectives for $d$-SM does not exceed the minimum number of tests for $d$-DM.} {The generalization of disjunctive matrices for list-decoding, called \textit{$d$-disjunctive list-decoding matrices}, is introduced and discussed in~\cite{dyachkov1983survey, d2014lectures}.
+Note that $d$-disjunctive list-decoding matrices cannot be independently used to solve the problem of non-adaptive CGT, but they can be used in a two-stage testing scheme, see, for example~\cite{vilenkin1998constructions}.
+The authors of~\cite{de2005optimal} present two-stage algorithms for combinatorial and probabilistic GT problems using another generalization of disjunctive codes called selectors.}

-In a recent paper \cite{fan2021strongly}, a new concept called \textit{strongly $d$-separable matrix} ($d$-SSM) was introduced as a means of identifying the set of up to $d$ defectives.
-The authors demonstrate that codes from the $d$-SSM family have a rate of at least that of disjunctive codes.
-Additionally, these codes offer an efficient decoding algorithm with a complexity of $O(tn)$.
-Furthermore, the authors of \cite{fan2021strongly} proved a lower bound of $0.2213$ on the rate of $2$-SSM, surpassing the best-known lower bound of $0.1814$ on the rate of $2$-disjunctive codes.
-This result highlights the improved rate performance of $2$-SSM in comparison to $2$-disjunctive codes.